The zero trust architecture is often seen as the ultimate, foolproof method of implementing information security.

 For example, a micro-segmentation of an information storage network might contain several zones with dedicated access points.
 Each access point has an independent authentication method so that only requested people or programs would have access to it.

-Proper implementation of MFA accurately represents the laying foundation of the zero trust architecture: “never trust, always verify.”
+Proper implementation of MFA accurately represents the foundation of the zero trust architecture: “never trust, always verify.”

-When it comes to zero trust, the devices are no exceptions to the rules, which is why it is best to implement identity-centric security methods even at endpoints.
+Regarding zero trust, the devices are no exceptions to the rules, which is why it is best to implement identity-centric security methods even at endpoints.